-It has been already stated, that in obedience to a policy rarely departed from, the sisters were separated so soon as they reached the Huron village.
+It has been already stated that, in obedience to a policy rarely departed from, the sisters were separated as soon as they reached the Huron village.
 Magua had early discovered, that in retaining the person of Alice, he possessed the most effectual check on Cora.
-When they parted, therefore, he kept the former within reach of his hand, consigning the one he most valued to the keeping of the allies.
-The arrangement was understood to be merely temporary, and was made as much • with a view to flatter his neighbours, as inobedience to the invariable rule of Indian policy.
+When they parted, therefore, he kept the former within reach of his hand, consigning the one he most valued to the keeping of their allies.
+The arrangement was understood to be merely temporary, and was made as much with a view to flatter his neighbors as in obedience to the invariable rule of Indian policy.

-While goaded, incessantly, by those revengeful impulses that in a savage seldom slumber, the chief was still attentive to his more permanent, personal interests.
-The follies and disloyalty committed in his youth, were to be expiated by a long and painful penance, ere he could be restored to the full enjoyment of the confidence of his ancient people; and without confidence, there could be no authority in an Indian tribe.
-In this delicate and arduous situation, the crafty native had neglected no means of increasing his influence; and one of the happiest of his expedients, had been the success with which he had cultivated the favour of their powerful and most dangerous neighbour.
-The result of his experiments had answered all the expectations of his policy-for the Hurons were in no degree exempt from that governing principle of our nature, which induces man to value his gifts precisely in the degree that they are appreciated by others.
+While goaded incessantly by those revengeful impulses

+that in a savage seldom slumber, the chief was still attentive to his more permanent personal interests.
+The follies and disloyalty committed in his youth were to be expiated by a long and painful penance ere he could be restored to the full enjoyment of the confidence of his ancient people, and without confidence there could be no authority in an Indian tribe.
+In this delicate and arduous situation, the crafty native had neglected no means of increasing his influence; and one of the happiest of his expedients had been, the success with which he had cultivated the favor of their powerful and dangerous neighbors.
+The result of his experiment had answered all the expectations of his policy; for the Hurons were in no degree exempt from that governing principle of nature, which induces man to value his gifts precisely in the degree that they are appreciated by others.

 But while he was making this ostensible sacrifice to general considerations, Magua never lost sight of his individual motives.
-The latter had been frustrated by the unlooked-for events, which had thus, at a g 2 single blow, placed all his prisoners beyond his controul, and he now found himself reduced to the necessity of suing for favours to those whom it had so lately been his policy to oblige.
+The latter had been frustrated by the unlooked-for events which had placed all his prisoners beyond his control; and he now found himself reduced to the necessity of suing for favors to those whom it had so lately been his policy to oblige.

-Several of the chiefs had proposed deep and treacherous schemes to surprise the Delawares, and by gaining possession of their camp, to recover their prisoners by the same blow; for all agreed that their honour, their interests, and the peace and happiness of their dead countrymen, imperiously required them speedily to immolate some victims to their revenge.
+Several of the chiefs had proposed deep and treacherous schemes to surprise the Delawares, and, by gaining possession of their camp, to recover their prisoners by the same blow; for all agreed that their honor, their interest, and the peace and happiness of their dead countrymen, imperiously required them speedily to immolate some victims to their revenge.
 But plans so dangerous to attempt, and of such doubtful issue, Magua found little difficulty in defeating.
-He exposed their risque and fallacy with his usual skill; and it was only after he had removed every impediment, in the shape of opposing advice, that he ventured to propose his own projects.
+He exposed their risk and fallacy with his usual skill; and it was only after he had removed every impediment, in the shape of opposing advice, that he ventured to propose his own projects.